cubewise-code/bedrock-5/README.md

 | `}bedrock.server.savedataall`                     | `SaveDataAll`                   |

 # Modified Functions
-Due to the deprecation of the above functions in the TM1 Containerized, v12, and PA3 versions of the TM1 Server, the following Bedrock processes have been modified to ensure compatibility with the latest version of Planning Analytics. **The functionality of these processes has not changed.**
+Due to the deprecation of the above functions in the IBM® Planning Analytics TM1 Database 12, the following Bedrock processes have been modified to ensure compatibility with the IBM® Planning Analytics TM1 Database 12.4+. **The functionality of these processes has not changed.**
 ## Overview
 Changes in the Bedrock processes were primarily due to:
 - Deprecation of `CubeSetLogChanges`.